glevv/obscure_stats/README.md

 ## Highlights:

-`obscure_stats` is a Python package that includes a lot of useful but less known statistical functions and builds on top of `numpy` and `scipy`.
+`obscure_stats` is a small Python package that includes a lot of useful but lesser-known statistical functions and builds on top of `numpy` and `scipy`.

 ## Current API list